 - Excessive speeding

 If a serious injury or death has occurred due to a boating accident, you need an experienced attorney who understands personal injury and maritime law to assist you in holding the negligent party responsible for what they have done.
 Call our legal team at the Law Office of Kenneth Berger at 843-800-0911 to schedule a free consultation and learn about your legal options.
-You may also use our live chat option 24/7 for immediate assistance.
+You may also start a live chat 24/7 for immediate assistance.